-Abraham faced a terrible dilemma when God told him, walk before me and be blameless, that I may make my covenant between me and you...Genesis 17:1,2
+Abraham faced a terrible dilemma when God told him, walk before Me and be blameless.
+And I will make My covenant between Me and you ...Gen.17:2-3

-How discouraging to hear perfection is the condition for the covenant blessings!
-That is enough to dishearten the most saintly because nobody is perfect.
+How discouraging to hear that perfection is the condition for having the benefits of the covenant!
+That is enough to dishearten the most saintly, because nobody is perfect.
 Is there a solution?

 Yes!
 Jesus Christ!
-He is the only one who fulfilled the condition of perfection necessary to obtain the covenant benefits.
+He is the only one who fulfilled the condition necessary to obtain the benefits of the covenant.
 In this sense, God made the covenant with Christ alone.
-Since we are in Christ, we have the benefits in him through faith.
-The glory that you have given me I have given to them, that they may be one even as we are one, John 17:22
+But since we are in Christ, we have in him all the benefits through faith.
+And the glory which You gave Me I have given them, that they may be one just as We are one.
+Jn.17:22